clarin-eric/handbook-development/docs/stack/bash.md

 If implementing in Bash is not possible or considered not suitable it is possible to implement the task in a different language, preferably resulting an excutable binary.

 ## Dependencies

-#--> Warn if there are any missing dependencies required to run
-#
-#Ensure awareness of sideeffects
+Scripts can make use of external dependencies to function properly.
+It is important to be aware of any missing dependencies before executing the scripts.
+Installing depencies automatically from a script can have an impact on other processes running in the same environment and thus should be avoided where possible.

+The use of subshells [^SUBSHELLS] is considered a good approach to isolate the effects of certain commands are operations.

-#The bash script should not make any persistent changes to the environment from which it is called unless there are specific reasons to do so.
+* 👉 The script `MUST` not make any persistent changes to the environment where it is executed.
+I.e. install packages.
-#i.e. use subshells
+* 👉 If the script depends on external tools, it is `SHOULD` check if these dependencies are available and abort execution of the script if any required dependency is missing.
+* 👉 If any required dependency is missing the script `SHOULD` print a warning with a description on how to install the dependency.

-# Code style
+## Code style

-👉 Scripts ***SHOULD*** be linted via the ShellCheck [^SHELLCHECK] utility.
-Hints should be considered, however we aim to be pragmatic and if needed a specific hint can be ignored.
+* 👉 Scripts `SHOULD` be linted via the ShellCheck [^SHELLCHECK] utility.
+* 👉 Hints `SHOULD` be considered and fixed where possible, however we aim to be pragmatic and if needed a specific hint can be ignored.

 Google has a nice style guide [^GOOGLESTYLE] regarding shell scripts.